-I used the existing hole that previously attached the ground strap to secure the rear aluminum clamps to the copper pipes.
+In the photograph below, I used the existing hole that previously attached the ground strap to secure the rear aluminum clamps to the copper pipes.

-Blue arrow: Inlet from the power steering rack.
+(blue arrow) Inlet from the power steering rack.

-Green arrow: Connection to the power steering pump.
+(green arrow) Connection to the power steering pump.

-Yellow arrow: Hoses from relocated cooler.
+(yellow arrow) Hoses from relocated power steering cooler.

-Blue arrow: Power steering pump high-pressure line to steering rack.
+(green arrow) Power steering pump high-pressure line to steering rack.

-Red arrow: Power steering pump low-pressure return line from relocated cooler.
+(yellow arrow) Power steering pump low-pressure return line from relocated cooler.

-Green arrow: Low pressure return line from steering rack to relocated cooler.
+(red arrow) Low pressure return line from steering rack to relocated cooler.

 As detailed elsewhere on my website, I have an external transmission cooler installed on the lower front grill.
-This had to be repositioned slightly to make room for the relocated power steering cooler.
+This had to be repositioned slightly to make room for the relocated power steering cooler. (photograph below).